Megscammell/METOD-Algorithm/docs/source/Installation/index.rst

    $ pytest

-An example of applying the METOD algorithm with an objective function and gradient is presented below:
+An example of applying the METOD Algorithm with an objective function and gradient is presented below:

 .. code-block:: python
   :linenos: